-- C. Municipal water supply.
-The proposed subdivision will not cause an unreasonable burden on an existing water supply, if one is to be used; - D. Erosion.
-The proposed subdivision will not cause unreasonable soil erosion or a reduction in the land's capacity to hold water so that a dangerous or unhealthy condition results: - E. Traffic.
-The proposed subdivision will not cause unreasonable highway or public road congestion or unsafe conditions with respect to the use of the highways or public roads, existing or proposed; - F. Sewage disposal.
-The proposed subdivision will provide for adequate sewage waste disposal and will not cause an unreasonable burden on municipal services, if they are utilized; - G. Municipal solid waste disposal.
-The proposed subdivision will not cause an unreasonable burden on the municipality's ability to dispose of solid waste, if municipal services are to be utilized; - H. Aesthetic, cultural and natural values.
-The proposed subdivision will not have an undue adverse effect on the scenic or natural beauty of the area, aesthetics, historic sites, significant wildlife habitat identified by the Department of Inland Fisheries and Wildlife or the municipality, or rare and irreplaceable natural areas or any public rights for physical or visual access to the shoreline; - I. Conformity with local ordinances and plans.
+- H. Aesthetic, cultural and natural values.
+The proposed subdivision will not have an undue adverse effect on the scenic or natural beauty of the area, aesthetics, historic sites, significant wildlife habitat identified by the Department of Inland Fisheries and Wildlife or the municipality, or rare and irreplaceable natural areas, or any public rights for physical or visual access to the shoreline; - I. Conformity with local ordinances and plans.
 The proposed subdivision conforms to a duly adopted subdivision regulation or ordinance, comprehensive plan, development plan or land use plan, if any.
 In making this determination, the municipal reviewing authority may interpret these ordinances and plans; - J. Financial and technical capacity.
-The subdivider has adequate financial and technical capacity to meet the standards of this section, as set forth in § 250-46; - K. Surface waters; outstanding river segments.
-Whenever situated entirely or partially within the watershed of any pond or lake or within 250 feet of any wetland, great pond or river as defined in Title 38, Chapter 3, Subchapter 1, Article 2-B, of the Maine Revised Statutes Annotated, the proposed subdivision will not adversely affect the quality of that body of water or unreasonably affect the shoreline of the body of water.
+The subdivider has adequate financial and technical capacity to meet the standards of this section. as set forth in § 250-46; (use new section number here. - Surface waters; outstanding river segments.
+Whenever situated entirely or partially within the watershed of any pond or lake or within 250 feet of any wetland, great pond or river, as defined in Title 38, Chapter 3, Subchapter 1, Article 2-B, of the Maine Revised Statutes Annotated, the proposed subdivision will not adversely affect the quality of that body of water or unreasonably affect the shoreline of thate body of water.
 When lots in a subdivision have frontage on an outstanding river segment, the proposed subdivision plan must require principal structures to have a combined lot shore frontage and setback from the normal high-water mark of 500 feet.
 To avoid circumventing the intent of this provision, whenever a proposed subdivision adjoins a shoreland strip narrower than 250 feet which is not lotted, the proposed subdivision shall be reviewed as if lot lines extended to the shore.
 The frontage and setback provisions of this subsection do not apply either within areas zoned as general development or its equivalent under shoreland zoning, Title 38, Chapter 3, Subchapter 1, Article 2-B, of the Maine Revised Statutes Annotated or within areas designated by ordinance as densely developed.
-The determination of which areas are densely developed must be based on a finding that existing development met the definition requirements of 30-A M.R.S.A. § 4401, Subsection 1, on September 23, 1983;
+The determination of which areas are densely developed must be based on a finding that existing development met the definition requirements of 30-A M.R.S.A. § 4401, Subsection 1, on September 23, 1983; - L. Groundwater.
+The proposed subdivision will not, alone or in conjunction with existing activities, adversely affect the quality or quantity of groundwater; - M. Flood areas.
+Flood areas, or flood-prone areas, are based -on the Federal Emergency Management Agency's Flood Boundary and Floodway Maps and Flood Insurance Rate Maps and information presented by the applicant whether the subdivision is in a floodprone area.
+If the subdivision, or any part of it, is in such an area, the subdivider shall determine the one-hundred-year flood elevation and flood hazard boundaries within the subdivision.
+The proposed subdivision plan must include a condition of plan approval requiring that principal structures in the subdivision will be constructed with their lowest floor, including the basement, at least one foot above the one-hundred-year flood elevation: